A Tale of Two Cities

 Angela Robson in Bahir Dar, northern Ethiopia, 2017, filming with Partners for Change.

-One of the key aims of A Tale of Two Towns is for community members and activists in Doncaster and Awassa to share stories digitally about the impact of climate change and to hear from one other about the solutions they are coming up with.
+One of the key aims of A Tale of Two Cities is for community members and activists in Doncaster and Awassa to share stories digitally about the impact of climate change and to hear from one other about the solutions they are coming up with.

 "There is so much depressing news about the climate," says Angela.
 "We are keen to profile the stories of local people creating the solutions themselves and show that everyone can play a role in protecting our planet."